The doctoral forum planned for April 2-3 is postponed due to COVID-19.

 Student presentations are evaluated on a pass/fail basis by a jury composed of three professors.

 The jury may comment on any aspect of the student’s presentation, but evaluation will be based primarily on the candidate’s ability to present his or her research publicly, and on the rigour of the analysis offered.
 Does the presentation clearly communicate the candidate’s fundamental questions, ideas, and conclusions?
 Does its case study offer a coherent and convincing development of the intellectual project that sustains the thesis as a whole?

 Procedures and Timeline

 Students wishing to present at the forum should first obtain permission from their supervisors and then send their name and title to their graduate program director by October 15 (for the December presentation) or February 15 (for the April presentation).

 - Three weeks before the forum, the program director sends the names and email addresses of the jury members to participating students.

-- Two weeks before the forum students forward their text to each of the jury members (including notes, bibliography, and any necessary appendices, such as the thesis plan).
+- Two weeks before the forum students forward their text to each of the jury members and the program director (including notes, bibliography, and any necessary appendices, such as the thesis plan).

-- After the forum, a written report from the members of the jury will be sent to the student by the programme director, typically within two weeks.
+- After the forum, a written report from the members of the jury will be sent to the student by the program director, typically within two weeks.